pip-services/pip-services-docs/content/en/python/messaging/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-messaging-python"
 no_list: true
 description: >
-    Asynchronous Messaging for Pip.Services in Python
+    Asynchronous Messaging for Pip.Services in Python.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
     The Messaging module contains a set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.